 4.5.1.1 PX Participants

 The Compliance Unit may require PX Participants to submit any information or data determined by the Compliance Unit to be potentially relevant to its surveillance or compliance functions.
 Failure by a PX Participant to provide such data shall constitute a violation of PX Rules and shall be addressed pursuant to Section 10 of this Schedule 5.
+I find it difficult to agree that assertion of procedural rights not to submit information is a violation of PX Rules.
+Also see comments to Code of Conduct #7.

 4.5.1.2 Other Entities